Eric Walkingshaw

 My expertise spans all phases of programming language design, specification, and implementation, including domain-specific languages, type systems, compilers, functional programming, software variation, modularity, and human factors.

-I mainly hack in Rust, Haskell, and Scala these days.
+These days, I mainly hack in Rust, Haskell, and Rocq.
 However, I enjoy learning new languages and so tend to dabble in lots of them.
-I especially like playing with esoteric languages, which (along with functional programming) are what got me interested in programming languages in the first place!
+I especially like playing with esoteric languages, which (along with functional programming) are what got me interested in programming languages in the first place.

-I live with my wife Allison, a graphic designer and animal whisperer, our wonderful baby Eleanor, and our very anxious but very handsome cat Gort.
+I live with my wife Allison, a graphic designer and animal whisperer, and our wonderful daughter Eleanor.

 Check out my Research page for more on my research interests and expertise, or my Software page for links and brief descriptions of some open source projects I’ve worked on.